mountaineerbr/shellChatGPT/man/README.md

 A transparent colour must be set with “`-@`\[*COLOUR*\]” to create the mask.
 Defaults=*black*.

 By defaults, the *COLOUR* must be exact.
-Use the `fuzz option` to match colours that are close to the target colour.
+Use the \`fuzz option’ to match colours that are close to the target colour.
 This can be set with “`-@`\[*VALUE%*\]” as a percentage of the maximum possible intensity, for example “`-@`*10%black*”.